ksqartechinc/selenium-automation-testing/README.md

 # selenium-automation-testing
-This project takes Selenium automation tests code and run the tests inside a Docker container, using a selenium grid with chrome and firefox nodes.
+This project takes Selenium automation tests code and run the tests inside a Docker containera, using a selenium grid with chrome and firefox nodes.
 The tests results reports (TestNG and extent) can be retrieved from the container.

 - Selenium automation tests should committed to the src directory